victorpereiradepaula/MyBooks/README.md

 # MyBooks - iOS

-This app allows you to add books and alerts to remind you the time to read this, you also can remove added books and see your book list.
+This app allows you to add books and alerts to remind you the time to read, you also can remove added books and see your book list.

 [![GitHub license](https://img.shields.io/github/license/victorpereiradepaula/MyBooks)](https://github.com/victorpereiradepaula/MyBooks/blob/master/LICENSE)
 ![Xcode 11.5+](https://img.shields.io/badge/Xcode-11.5%2B-blue.svg)